JJ/hoborg/text/text.md

 made that word up, Duke, didn't you?
 OK, OK, OK, imperialist, so what gives?

-When Boris was gone and apparently using the phone in his office, I started to think that what's bad about crooked officials is that they can bend two or three different ways.
-And this Boris was having too long a conversation with Tampa  or whoever the hell he had decided to talk.
-It was not helping that the clerk and the secretary kept looking at me with that look of "You don't belong here" which I tried hard not to return.
+I could hear the circus manager  talking to somebody in his office, and he was taking so much time that I started to think that what's bad about crooked officials is that they can bend two or three different ways.
+Yes, Duke, and sometimes it's them that make you bend and bugger you, I know, old chap...
+And this Boris was having too long a conversation with the official in Tampa  or whoever the hell he had decided to talk.
+It was not helping that the clerk and the secretary kept looking at me with that look of "You don't belong here" which I tried hard not to return, because that was exactly what I wanted and needed, to belong there.
 And this was starting to look like a situation in which I would have to fight my way out, so I edged a bit closer to the door because you never know.

 To avoid their gaze I started to look around.
 In the walls of the office hanged posters of announcements and